aumartinez/bootstrap-extended-components/README.md

 ## A BootStrap extension application

-Added new features to BS components for further site developments
+Added new features to BootStrap components for further site developments.

+I'm assuming you are familiar to BS, CSS and HTML at least.

 ## How to implement